CLINICAL RESEARCH & EVIDENCE

 PENSAR: Neurocognitive Outcomes Trial (NCT05075850)

 The Patient Neuropsychological Outcomes After Laser Ablation (PENSAR) study is a multi-center sub-study for the LAANTERN registry that will include comprehensive neuropsychological assessment data collection.
+Not currently enrolling.

 Investigator Initiated Research Support